Lipa, Batangas: Religious monuments

 During the 19th century, keen competition among Tanauan, Lipa, Batangas, Bauan and Taal for the choice of the seat of new diocese in the Southern Tagalog Region, with Batangas Province at the center, motivated the people to build extraordinary, big churches.
-On April 10, 1910, the historic creation of the new diocese took place and the first bishop, Most Rev. Joseph Petrelli, D.D. selected Lipa as the See because of its cool climate.
-In later years, there were moves to transfer the See to San Pablo City but the late Bishop Alfredo Verzosa turned it down due to poor religious environment of San Pablo during that time.
+On April 10, 1910, the historic creation of the new diocese took place and the first bishop, Joseph Petrelli, selected Lipa as the see because of its cool climate.
+In later years, there were moves to transfer the see to San Pablo City but Bishop Alfredo Verzosa turned it down due to poor religious environment of San Pablo during that time.

 The church suffered heavily in 1944.
-Msgr.
 Alejandro Olalia repaired the façade, the dome, the transept, the roof, the main altar, and the belfry.
 The interior painting was retouched.
 Two side aisles were added.
-The church was awarded the title CATHEDRAL of the Archdiocese incorporating Batangas Province during the administration of the late Rufino Cardinal Santos.
+The church was awarded the title Cathedral of the archdiocese incorporating Batangas Province during the administration of Cardinal Rufino Santos.

-Fr.
-Pedro G. Galende, OSA wrote that “the emphasis (of the edifice) is placed on the mass, which appeals much more to the senses due to its harmonic organization.
-The three buildings – church, convent and bell tower are so closely associated with each other that they well exemplify the typical mission complex.”
+Pedro G. Galende wrote that "the emphasis (of the edifice) is placed on the mass, which appeals much more to the senses due to its harmonic organization.
+The three buildings – church, convent and bell tower are so closely associated with each other that they well exemplify the typical mission complex."

-At present, the 220-year old Cathedral and convent is undergoing restoration and repairs.
-Through the efforts of the Parish Priest, Msgr.
-Alfredo A. Madlangbayan, and the San Sebastian Millenium Restoration Committee, the church façade and the belfry have been repainted, the pews are newly varnished, the ceiling and the roof of the dome have been repaired, the old and leaking roof of the church and convent are replaced with long span GI sheets, and there is a new altar at the vigil room.
-On account of the multitude of faithful gathering at the church during liturgical activities, especially for Archdiocesan affairs, the sound system was also upgraded.
+At present, the 220-year old cathedral and convent is undergoing restoration and repairs.
+Through the efforts of the parish priest, Alfredo A. Madlangbayan, and the San Sebastian Millenium Restoration Committee, the church façade and the belfry have been repainted, the pews are newly varnished, the ceiling and the roof of the dome have been repaired, the old and leaking roof of the church and convent are replaced with long span GI sheets, and there is a new altar at the vigil room.
+On account of the multitude of faithful gathering at the church during liturgical activities, especially for archdiocesan affairs, the sound system was also upgraded.